bjks/gfp_gaussian_process/README.md

 The step value is used for the 1d scan to discretize the interval set by lower and upper.
 During the maximization this will be the initial step size.

 ### Model parameters
 The OU processes are descibed with a mean value (thus the mean growth/production rate), a gamma parameter determining how fast the process is driven towards its mean after a deviation, and a variance that scales the noise term.
-Thus we have the following parameters including the bleaching rate of the fp beta:
+Thus we have the following parameters including the bleaching rate of the fp, beta:
 - Growth rate fluctualtions params:
     - mean_lambda
     - gamma_lambda